wildducktheories/quora-spam/README.md

 Remember to either delete or secure any other copy of the HAR file you might have saved.

+See the EXAMPLES section for what to do next.

 ## logout

 This command purges the files saved with `quora-spam har save` including the cookie file extracted from that file.